Related Products: Signature Manager Exchange Edition | Signature Manager Outlook Edition | Template Editor

-When viewing messages in Outlook 2016 where signatures are applied via Exclaimer Cloud, text may be cropped if certain font types and size combinations have been used.
+When viewing messages in Outlook 2016 where signatures are applied via Exclaimer, text may be cropped if certain font types and size combinations have been used.

 A common example is that the descenders of characters such as ‘y’ and ‘g’ are cut off.

-If you are unsure on how to use html code, you can always click on the elipsis '...' in the properties, on the right hand side to open the style editor, then navigate to the Block Tab, to set the desired line-height.
+- If you are unsure of how to use HTML code, you can always click on the ellipsis '...' in the Properties (on the right-hand side) to open the Style Editor.
+Then, navigate to the Block tab to set the desired line height.

-The style editor can be accessed from the table cells and, from highlighting the fields and text elements.
+- Access the Style Editor from the table cells and from highlighting the fields and text elements.